 Do you sometimes find Tableau data extracts are slow to refresh on the Tableau Server?
+Is your extract taking too long and not refreshing?

 Usually this is caused by the database / the query pulling from the database.